syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/treeview/how-to/manipulating-nodes.md

 ## Dynamically refresh nodes

-The `refreshNode` method in TreeView lets you update a node’s content by specifying its target and new details.
-Use the [`getTreeData`](https://ej2.syncfusion.com/javascript/documentation/api/treeview#gettreedata) method with the node’s ID to access its details.
+The [`refreshNode`](https://ej2.syncfusion.com/javascript/documentation/api/treeview/#refreshnode) method in TreeView allows you to update the content of a specific node by providing its target and the new details.
+To retrieve the current details of the node, use the [`getTreeData`](https://ej2.syncfusion.com/documentation/api/treeview/#gettreedata) method in conjunction with the node's ID.
+This method refreshes a designated node within the TreeView.

 {% if page.publishingplatform == "aspnet-core" %}